-Professional Services: Professional services expenses for the fiscal years ended December 31, 2021 and 2020 were \$197,792 and \$245,340, respectively.
+Professional Services: Professional services expenses for the fiscal years ended December 31, 2022 and 2021 were \$240,302 and \$197,792, respectively.
 Professional service expenses were primarily comprised of investor relations data processing, investor mailings processing, website design, legal, auditing and tax preparation fees, electronic tax filings, and SEC report conversion and processing fees.
-The General Partner anticipates that total professional services expenses for the fiscal year ending December 31, 2022 will be about \$24,000 higher than incurred for the fiscal year ended December 31, 2021.
-The costs in 2022 are expected to increase related to legal fees and increased costs for investor relations services.
+The General Partner anticipates that total professional services expenses for the fiscal year ending December 31, 2023 will be about \$90,000 lower than incurred for the fiscal year ended December 31, 2022.
+The costs in 2023 are expected to decrease due to switching investor relations firms and the related decrease in contract costs for the new investor relations services firm.